Quotennial/quotennial.github.io/_posts/2019-06-28-loveisland.md

 ---

 This article will look at the twittersphere in relation to this year's Love Island series.
 If you want to skip straight to the Love Island results, feel free to do so using the contents navigator.
-In this article we will use the twitter API to gauge sentiment about Love Island contestants.
+In this article we will use the Twitter API to gauge sentiment about Love Island contestants.
 In addition we will also use [TextBlob](https://textblob.readthedocs.io/en/dev/quickstart.html) to parse our selected tweets and use the natural language processing tools in the package.

 Firstly let's import the packages we will be using including some visualisation libraries.